KesavDeepak/BLENDED_LEARNING_Implementation-of-Linear-Regression-for-Predicting-Car-Prices/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import Libraries: Bring in essential libraries such as pandas, numpy, matplotlib, and sklearn.
+1. Import Required Libraries: Bring in essential libraries such as pandas, numpy, matplotlib, and sklearn.
-2. Load Dataset: Import the dataset containing car prices along with relevant features.
+2. Dataset Loading: Load the dataset containing car prices and associated features.
-3. Data Preprocessing: Manage missing data and select key features for the model, if required.
+3. Data Preparation: Address missing data and perform feature selection if needed.
-4. Split Data: Divide the dataset into training and testing subsets.
+4. Data Splitting: Divide the dataset into training and testing subsets.
-5. Train Model: Build a linear regression model and train it using the training data.
+5. Model Training: Develop a linear regression model and train it using the training data.
-6. Make Predictions: Apply the model to predict outcomes for the test set.
+6. Prediction Generation: Apply the model to predict outcomes for the test dataset.
-7. Evaluate Model: Measure the model's performance using metrics like R² score, Mean Absolute Error (MAE), etc.
+7. Model Evaluation: Evaluate the model's performance using metrics like R² score, Mean Absolute Error (MAE), etc.
-8. Check Assumptions: Plot residuals to verify assumptions like homoscedasticity, normality, and linearity.
+8. Assumption Verification: Analyze residual plots to check for homoscedasticity, normal distribution, and linearity.
-9. Output Results: Present the predictions and evaluation metrics.
+9. Result Presentation: Display the predictions and performance evaluation metrics.

 ## Program:
 ```